nicejjss/FlappyBird/README.md

-# FlappyBird the basic game, don't have sounds
+# FlappyBird the basic game, don't have sounds (For android)
 Create by Unity